CodeIsJustLikeMagic/DiscordCalendarBot/README.md

 Create a Discord Bot in the discord developer portal.

 If you wish to setup your own Discord Bot you need to create a google cloud project to access the google calendar api.
-I found this tutorial on this: https://stateful.com/blog/events-in-the-google-calendar-API
+I followed this tutorial: https://stateful.com/blog/events-in-the-google-calendar-API

 The same instructions in text form in case the tutorial is no longer available:
 - go to the google cloud platform and create a project